MrBramme/AwesomeBramme/README.md

 # Interesting stuff

 This is a list of interesting frameworks/projects/apps I've come across and don't want to forget.
 I've tried to sort them to categories that made sense at the time of writing this and added tags as I went along.
+I added some examples ordered in folders by programming language which helped me out as well.

 # General
 - [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)